matmulai/loogy/logs_are_all_you_need/outputs/tests_results.md

-result: Failed
+result: Passed

-- Test addition:
+Test execution results:
-  - Input: (1, 2)
-  - Expected Output: 3
-  - Actual Output: 3
-  - Result: Passed

-- Test addition with negative numbers:
-  - Input: (-1, 1)
-  - Expected Output: 0
-  - Actual Output: 0
-  - Result: Passed
+- **test_existing_word_case_insensitive**: Passed

-- Test addition with both negative numbers:
-  - Input: (-1, -1)
-  - Expected Output: -2
-  - Actual Output: -2
+   - Search for "Python": Found "A high-level programming language."
+   - Search for "JAVASCRIPT": Found "A scripting language commonly used in web development."
+   - Search for "JaVa": Found "A high-level, class-based, object-oriented programming language."

-  - Result: Passed
+- **test_non_existing_word**: Passed

-- Test subtraction:
-  - Input: (10, 5)
-  - Expected Output: 5
-  - Actual Output: 5
+   - Search for "ruby": Result is None (word does not exist)
+   - Search for "C++": Result is None (word does not exist)

-  - Result: Passed
+- **test_empty_dictionary**: Passed

-- Test subtraction with negative result:
-  - Input: (-1, 1)
-  - Expected Output: -2
-  - Actual Output: -2
+   - Search for "Python" in an empty dictionary: Result is None

-  - Result: Passed
+- **test_empty_word**: Passed

-- Test subtraction with zero result:
-  - Input: (-1, -1)
-  - Expected Output: 0
-  - Actual Output: 0
+   - Search for an empty string: Result is None

-  - Result: Passed
+- **test_special_characters**: Passed

-- Test edge case with TypeError:
-  - Input: ("a", "b")
-  - Expected: Exception raised
-  - Actual: Exception raised
+   - Search for "hello!": Found "A greeting used to initiate conversation."
+   - Search for "hi!": Result is None

-  - Result: Passed
+- **test_numerical_word**: Passed

-- Test division by zero edge case:
-  - Test failed due to missing divide method implementation.
-  - Result: Failed

-The unit tests for the `{topic}` (simulated as Calculator) indicated some successful test cases, but failed on the division by zero due to missing functionality, hence the overall result is `Failed`.
+   - Search for "ONE": Found "The first cardinal number."
+   - Search for "three": Result is None

+All tests executed successfully, confirming that the `search_word_in_dictionary` function works as expected across a variety of scenarios.